Illinois COVID-19: IL reports 2,862 new coronavirus cases, 49 deaths; officials outline holiday gathering tips

 Meanwhile, IDPH has provided recommendations for how to celebrate safely with family and friends over the upcoming holidays.

+COVID-19 spikes have been seen from Memorial Day through the Fourth of July and last month at Labor Day.

-"COVID-19 has changed the way we work, live, and play, and will now change how we plan to celebrate the holidays," said IDPH Director Dr. Ngozi Ezike.
+"COVID-19 has changed the way we work, live and play, and will now change how we plan to celebrate the holidays," said Dr. Ngozi Ezike, Illinois Department of Public Health director.
 "While the safest way to celebrate is with members of your household and connecting with others virtually, we know, for many, the holidays are all about family and friends, so we want to provide some tips on how to celebrate safer."

+If you can't hold your holidays outdoors, open windows to aid in ventilation.
+Also, it is recommended to limit activities in the two weeks prior to gatherings.

+Let people know ahead of time that we're going to be using masks, bring your masks, because if you're not eating or drinking, just to keep everybody safe, that's the best way to go forward," Ezike said.
+"We have too many personal celebrations that have ended in tragedy, where people have gotten sick."

-For seating arrangements, officials say to keep members of the same houshold together and putting space between each family.
+For seating arrangements, officials say to keep members of the same household together and putting space between each family.

 Visit www.dph.illinois.gov/covid19/community-guidance/holiday-season-safety-tips for the full list of safety tips.